Rgmoogachiri/DSC-phase-3-project/.ipynb_checkpoints/README-checkpoint.md

 5. H1N1 Knowledge - `h1n1_knowledge`
 6. Perceived side-effects from H1N1 vaccine - `opinion_h1n1_risk`
 7. Chronic medical condition - `chronic_med_condition`
-8. Number of adults in an households - `household_adults`
+8. Number of adults in a household - `household_adults`

 # Recommendations
 1. Dispel vaccine myths and promote preventative measures against the flu.
-2. Identify high risk groups partcularly those with lower levels of education and indviduals expressing low concern for H1N1, to implement targeted messaging to them.
+2. Identify high-risk groups particularly those with lower levels of education and individuals expressing low concern for H1N1, to implement targeted messaging to them.
-3. Utilize predictive model for efficent resource allocation on the vaccination campaign.
+3. Utilize a predictive model for efficient resource allocation in the vaccination campaign.
-4. Implement policies that emphasize on face masks, minimizing gatherings and hand washing.
+4. Implement policies that emphasize face masks, minimizing gatherings, and hand washing.
-5. Collaboration with health experts to encouraage medical checkups and doctor's recommendation.
+5. Collaboration with health experts to encourage medical checkups and doctor's recommendations.

 # Next Steps
 1. Monitoring and Assessment: Keep a close eye on the results of the interventions and communication tactics used.
 Compare the vaccination uptake rates before and after the interventions to assess the efficacy of various strategies.
-2.
-3. Update the predictive model often with fresh information to enhance future interventions and targeting tactics
+2. Update the predictive model often with fresh information to enhance future interventions and targeting tactics